Night time binge can fade by eating breakfast

 The combination is irresistible.

 When your body and mind trusts your caretaking you won't go into a devouring frenzy.
-You won't sense a life or death situation.
+Yo won't need a night time binge to protect you from your perceived sense of a life or death situation.
 Your needs are being met in a calm, reasonable and dependable way.
+And it's you who are supplying yourself with what you need.

-Eating breakfast, despite your lack of hunger, is a powerful move toward your recovery.
+Your breakfast habit is a powerful influence on how you eat throughout the day.
+Eating breakfast, despite your lack of hunger, is a powerful move toward ending your night time binge and moving into your recovery.

 - Can you follow your eating patterns on the days you don't eat breakfast?